GustavoCaso/expensetrace/README.md

 The TUI provides a split view showing categories on the left and expenses on the right.
 Use Tab to switch between views and arrow keys to navigate.

 #### `import`
-Import expenses from a CSV file:
+Import expenses from a file:
 ```bash
 expensetrace import -f expenses.csv
 ```
-The CSV should have columns for date, description, amount, and type (income/charge).

 #### `report`
 Generate expense reports: